vaelendev/NixOS/README.md

-Must need to be in **/etc/nixos/** (Tips, be in sudo cause these file are not writable in user mode) also don't forget to change the username and the machine name (vaelen is the username and foxdroid is the machine name)
+Must need to be in **/etc/nixos/** (Tips, be in sudo cause these file are not writable in user mode) also don't forget to change the username and the machine name (vaelen is the username and foxdroid is the machine name) in the **configuration.nix**
+***device = "/dev/disk/by-uuid/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx";***
+the "x" must be replace by the id of your disk
+Also don't forget to change the timezone below the disk init

 # Niri (Wayland)
 **config.kdl** in the niri folder must be place in **~/.config/niri/**